Azure/azure-sphere-samples/Samples/SystemTime/README.md

 1. Restart the application.
 1. Verify that the system time returned to the original time that you first observed.

-## Change the system time and store it in the hardware RTC
+### Change the system time and store it in the hardware RTC

+1. Ensure that the coin cell battery has been removed from its holder and the RTC is powered directly from the 3V3 on-board supply (by linking pins 2 and 3 of J3).
 1. Press button A to advance the time by three hours.
 1. Press button B to store the new time in the hardware RTC.
 1. Stop the application.